anekemuna/flippy-flashcards/README.md

 The following **additional** features are implemented:

+* [x] When the flashcard is clicked, CSS 3D styling animates it to show flipping like a physical card.
-* [ ] List anything else that you added to improve the site's functionality!
+* [ ]

 ## Video Walkthrough